LordNoteworthy/cpu-internals/micro-architectrure.md

 - e820 is shorthand to refer to the facility by which the BIOS of x86-based computer systems reports the memory map to the operating system or boot loader.
 - It is accessed via the int 15h call, by setting the AX register to value E820 in hexadecimal.
 It reports which memory address ranges are usable and which are reserved for use by the BIOS.

+### Bus snooping

+- Bus snooping or bus sniffing is a scheme by which a coherency controller (snooper) in a cache monitors or snoops the bus transactions, and its goal is to maintain a cache coherency in distributed shared memory systems.[citation needed] A cache containing a coherency controller (snooper) is called a snoopy cache